dapperlabs/nba-smart-contracts/README.md

 ## NBA Top Shot Packs

 NBA Top Shot packs are currently off-chain and not managed by the NBA Top Shot smart contract.
-Moments in a pack are minted on-chain, and assembled into a pack for purchase on the NBA Top Shot platform.
-When a collector purchases a pack, the moments within the pack are transferred to this collector on-chain.
-The NBA Top Shot smart contract has no knowledge of packs, just the moments that make up the pack.
+Moments in a pack are minted on-chain, and assembled into a pack for purchase off-chain on the NBA Top Shot platform.
+When a collector purchases a pack, the moments within the pack are transferred directly to this collector on-chain.
+The NBA Top Shot smart contract has no knowledge of packs.

 ## NBA Top Shot Marketplace